nuts-foundation/nuts-specification/rfc/rfc012-nuts-organization-credential.md

 Issuers are not yet convinced they should support VCs until the network is mature enough and nobody is willing to use the network without official credentials/identities.
 The **Nuts company credential** offers a temporary solution.
 It allows for any DID subject to issue a VC.
 Trust is established manually by adding the DID to a trusted list of issuers.
-For development use-cases and as bootstrap for a production network, the `Nuts Company Credential` is a way to add the required information to the network.
+For development use-cases and as bootstrap for a production network, the `Nuts Organization Credential` is a way to add the required information to the network.

 ### Status